By FTLapps

 What Are The Key Features?

-Captures RGB values from the camera feed and maps them to a dictionary of 900 colors.
+Captures RGB values from camera input and maps them to a dictionary of 900 colors.

-Allows users to touch specific screen areas to select color sources when the device is mounted or focus is locked.
+Allows manual screen touch to select specific sample areas when device is mounted or focus is locked.

-Organizes named color sets and enables email export with color chips and photos.
+Organizes named color sets and exports them via email with chips and photos.

 How much does it cost?